shanshanlao/life-expectancy-prediction/INSY661-Database/README.md

-This is an master course project for <b> INSY661 Database and Distributed Systems </b> at McGill University in Summer 2022 Semester.

- - In collaboration with my teammates Alicia(Yihui), Pedro, Rohanna, and Konstantin.
+This is a group project for the database course.
+(In collaboration with my teammates Alicia(Yihui), Pedro, Rohanna, and Konstantin.)

 The project follows the database design phases.  <b> This repo only includes queries created at Phase 3. </b>